brxdyh/hotblock/README.md

 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Eventually I will use this space to show useful examples of how the project can be used.
+Additional resources, screenshots, code examples, and demos may also be added in this space.

 Will add more to this once its actually functional lmao